Chicken Caprese Skillet

 • Oil: any neutral flavored oil works great for browning the chicken.

-• Chicken Breast: you’ll need 2 whole boneless and skinless chicken breasts.
+• Boneless skinless chicken breasts: you’ll need 2 whole boneless and skinless chicken breasts.
 We’re going to butterfly them so that they cook more evenly and quickly!

-• Water and Balsamic Vinegar: the base for our Chicken Caprese balsamic glaze.
-Balsamic vinegar creates the flavor base while water helps tone the acidity down just a touch.
+• Water and Balsamic Vinegar: the base for our tangy balsamic reduction.
+Balsamic vinegar creates the flavor base, while water helps tone the acidity down just a touch.

 • Honey: adds just the right amount of sweetness to the glaze.